jfranciscosousa/remix-prisma-starter/README.md

 npm i
 ```

-Afterwards, start the Remix development server like so:
+Afterward, start the Remix development server like so:

 ```sh
 npm run dev